ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 - **Storage** &rarr; `gdata/hr22+scratch/$PROJECT` (minimum)<br>
     The storage folders listed above are the minimum required to run _Rose/Cylc_.

-Launch the ARE session and, once it opens in your browser, click on _Launch VDI Desktop_.
+Launch the ARE session and, once it starts, click on _Launch VDI Desktop_.

 ![Launch ARE VDI session example](/assets/run_access_cm/launch_are_vdi.gif){: class="example-img" loading="lazy"}

+!!! warning
+    This example is provided for reference only.
+Please use the resource specifications listed above when starting the ARE VDI session.
 Once the new tab opens, you will see a Desktop with a few folders on the left.
 Click the terminal icon at the top of the window to open a terminal.
 You should now be connected to a _Gadi_ computing node.
 Use this terminal for all subsequent steps in this guide.

 ![Open ARE VDI terminal example](/assets/run_access_cm/open_are_vdi_terminal.gif){: class="example-img" loading="lazy"}